Yuteoctober/wins95Portfolio/README.md

   - Added Right Click and still working on more functions 2/13/2025
     - on Desktop uses right click
     - on mobile uses long press
+    - Right click can be done on icon now

 Library used:
   - React Draggable => drag and drop functionality